 There was a pleasant seating area in front of our Wonderwall windows, but if anybody sat outside there we felt like we were the entertainment.

 The hotel manager was constantly banging on enthusiastically about his outdoor jacuzzi.
 Said jacuzzi was wierdly located at the end of the back garden, overlooked by all the rooms at the back of the hotel.

 It’s no wonder none of the guests were using it.

 All this for just under $70 per night, including taxes but excluding breakfast.
 The Hotel Central Boquete Panama was easily the most expensive and 2nd-worst accommodation of our 4-week trip through the country – including hostel-style guesthouses (check out the worst).

 All in all, we weren’t very lucky with our Boquete accommodation choices: First, the Jungla Experience and then this.

-Hotel Central Boquete Panama – You may also like:
+If you enjoyed Hotel Central Boquete Panama, you may also like: